Have you ever dreamed…

 It is important to schedule the travel time into these hunts.
 You should plan to arrive at least one day before your scheduled bush flight to camp and depart the day following your return from the Bush.
-These bush flights are often delayed because of weather.
+These bush flights are often delayed because of weather

 Hunt Location: Nowitna National Wildlife Refuge

-The prices listed in the hunting price list covers travel to and from the hunting area from Fairbanks, the costs of your guide, all your camping and trophy preparation needs while you are in the field, and transportation of your trophy back to Fairbanks.
+The prices listed cover travel to and from the hunting area from Fairbanks, the costs of your guide, all your camping and trophy preparation needs while you are in the field, and transportation of your trophy back to Fairbanks.
 The only other additional expenses you can expect to pay are:

 - It is normal to provide a tip for your guide at the end of the hunt.
-This is usually a minimum of 5% of the hunt cost
+This is typically between of 5% and 10% of the hunt cost

-The cost of professional preparation of your trophy for customs and transporting your trophy home.
+- The cost of professional preparation of your trophy for customs and transporting your trophy home.